-CTAP monitors the health of various wetland resources throughout the state.
+CTAP monitors the health of wetland resources throughout the state.
 Because it is impractical to sample every wetland in the state, a probabilistic monitoring design is used by CTAP to provide a reasonable determination of the health of the state's wetland resources while also being economically feasible, logistically practical, and statistically valid.
 This program yields comprehensive data and information that can be used to 1) establish a baseline of wetland resources and conditions from which to determine trends and changes in quantity and quality over time, 2) determine reference conditions for the various classes of Illinois wetlands, 3) develop and maintain a database which can provide for management and compensatory mitigation decisions, 4) provide information from which to evaluate wetlands restoration, creation, mitigation, and protection programs, and 5) incorporate wetland summary information into this, and future, Integrated Reports.

 CTAP revisits wetland sites every five years, and CTAP biologists are in the fourth cycle of monitoring.
-To date CTAP botanists have monitored over 200 forested and emergent wetlands across the state (Figure C-4 and Table C-45).
-During the first five-year cycle of monitoring (1997-2001), 138 palustrine emergent wetlands and 46 forested wetlands (floodplain forests) were randomly selected and monitored.
-During the second five-year cycle (2002-2006), 118 of the palustrine emergent and 44 of the forested wetlands were re-monitored.
-In addition, another 31 palustrine emergent and three forested wetlands were randomly selected and monitored.
-In the third cycle (2007-2011) 99 palustrine emergent and 42 forest wetlands were re-monitored.
-To make comparisons of the average condition of wetlands in Illinois, 17 high-quality emergent wetlands and nine high-quality forested wetlands were selected and monitored.
+To date CTAP botanists have monitored over 230 forested and emergent wetlands across the state (Figure C-4).
+During the first five-year cycle of monitoring (1997-2001), 138 palustrine emergent wetlands and 44 forested wetlands (floodplain forests) were randomly selected and monitored.
+To date, 120 and 48 emergent and forested wetlands, respectively, have been sampled three or four times.
+Sixty emergent and three forested wetlands have been sampled once or twice since 1997.
+To make comparisons of the average wetland condition in Illinois, 17 emergent wetlands and 11 forested wetlands that are considered 'reference sites' because of their perceived quality were selected and monitored.

-Based on cursory data analysis, wetlands in Illinois were generally found to be well populated with native plant species, but high-quality wetlands have fewer non-native species (see figures C-5, C-6, C-7 and C-8 below).
-A much more reliable indicator of Ecological Integrity is illustrated with the conservation value of high-quality wetlands, based on the Floristic Quality Index (FQI), which was much higher in reference than in randomly selected sites, and remained stable across sample periods.
-A high number (29%, data not shown) of randomly selected sites were dominated by reed canary grass (Phalaris arundinacea), which is a non-native, invasive plant species that usually dominates a wetland to the near exclusion of other plant species.
-CTAP botanists also observed that many wetland sites were small in size and subject to disturbances such as artificial drainage, mowing, herbicide drift, or past attempts at cultivation and farming.
-Cattle also actively grazed some sites.
-Another surprising observation is that considerable numbers of open, "emergent" wetlands are declining because they are closing in due to tree growth and succession.
-Such wetlands would have been kept more open due to fire and different hydrologic regimes, and this may be an ecological phenomenon worth closely monitoring and investigating in the future, as it may have impacts on wildlife which relies upon open water wetlands or wet meadow type vegetation and structure.
-An analysis of wetland size and adjacent land cover and use is also ongoing.
+Based on cursory data analysis, wetlands in Illinois were generally found to be well populated with native plant species, but reference wetlands have greater richness of native species (Figure C-5).
+A more reliable indicator of ecological integrity may account for the identity of those native species; Coefficient of Conservatism scores give values ranging from 0 to 10 based on the affinity of a species for undisturbed habitats.
+Mean values for Coefficient of Conservatism of plant species were also greater at reference relative to randomly selected wetlands for both emergent wetlands (Figure C-6) and forested wetlands (Figure C-7), indicating that these sites contain species of greater conservation concern.
+Similarly, the Floristic Quality Index (FQI), which accounts for both mean Coefficient of Conservatism and species richness, was also greater at reference relative to randomly selected sites (29%, data not shown) were dominated by reed canary grass (Phalaris arundinacea), which is a non-native, invasive plant species that usually dominates a wetland to the near exclusion of other plant species.
+CTAP botanists also observed that many wetland sites were small and subject to disturbances such as artificial drainage, mowing, herbicide drift, cattle grazing, or past attempts at cultivation and farming.
+Another surprising observation is that a considerable number of open, emergent wetlands are declining because they are closing in due to woody succession.
+These wetlands would have historically been kept more open due to fire and more intact hydrologic regimes.
+The loss of emergent, herbaceous wetlands to woody succession may be an ecological phenomenon worthy of increased monitoring, as these changes may negatively impact wildlife species that are reliant on open-water or wet-meadow wetlands.
+An analysis of the influence of wetland size and adjacent land cover on woody succession is ongoing.